beumsk/Find-your-Lyrics/README.md

 # Find-your-Lyrics
-Lyrics quickly available using lyrics ovh.
-Pen created for codepenchallenge roundtable
+Find your lyrics quickly using lyrics ovh.
+Project created for a codepenchallenge.

+TODO:
+* review design